agladman/BeerTester/README.md

 * -s, --studyaid: creates a study aid instead of the test
 * -t, --terminal: runs the quiz in the terminal
-* -l, --length: set number of question, default is 20, max is 30
+* -l, --length: set number of questions, default is 20, max is 30

 Stats drawn from the data are: ABV, IBU and SRM.
 This is good to know if you're studying for BCJP certification, or a Beer Sommelier or Cicerone qualification.